litmus-yhack/monitor/README.md

 # Litmus: monitor
 Analyses IEEE802.11 probe request frames to approximate attendance

+## Installing dependencies

+This project is written in Python 3 and depends on the following:
+* `requests`

 ## Running monitor on macOS

 1. Use the Airport CLI, found at `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`